Textile artist Judith Scott: Uncovering innate talent

 Judith became the first ever artist with Down’s Syndrome to be featured in the San Francisco Museum of Modern Art.
 Her work can still be seen in permanent collections in New York City, Paris, and London.

-Judith Scott passed away in 2005, living 49 years beyond her predicted life-span.
+Judith Scott passed away in 2005, living 61 years.
 She died in the arms of her sister Joyce.

 Which textile artist (living or dead) would you like to learn more about?
 Let us know in the comments below.